Thinking about investing in a professional photography session?

 I’ve had clients come to me and share that they have had bad experiences with other photographers – 6 months to get newborn photos back edited, last-minute cancelations from the photographer, photographers disappearing and never responding again, photographers that don’t listen to clients, and so on.

-With a professional photographer that properly runs their business and respects and values their clients – you will not get that type of service.
+With a professional photographer who properly runs their business and respects and values their clients – you will not get that type of service.

 I’ve invested in a variety of items over the years and here is just a sampling: